Grafton Water District, Trinity Avenue Well Site and Pump Station

 Table 4 is a summary as to what the permanent filter system may look like.
 The filters are similar in size but the number of recommended filters differs for each resin.
 The overall building footprint is similar as well.
 The anion exchange did perform slightly better than the novel media, however, the overall PFAS removal results over the duration of the pilot was similar.
 Because of this, construction costs, long term media replacement costs, and operational considerations were included as part of the media selection process.

-The Town has not yet made a final decision on media type, but it appears that the novel media may be the best fit for the Town’s needs.
-Specifically, the novel media allows for some backwashing and chlorination, reducing the potential of biofilm buildup and potential capacity loss due to increased headloss through the media.
+The Town has chosen to use novel media because it allows for some backwashing and chlorination, reducing the potential of biofilm buildup and potential capacity loss due to increased headloss through the media.
 Additionally, the novel media has a smaller footprint in comparison to GAC.
 The Town of Shrewsbury’s current PFAS levels do contain mostly PFOS and PFOA at concentrations higher than the proposed Federal regulations for those two compounds.
 Also, based on reviewing the data of the PFAS6 compounds, PFOA was the compound first detected for all media; also, the majority of the detected PFAS6 concentrations in the effluent throughout the pilot were PFOA.

 One additional challenge moving forward is the design of the facility so the water goes through the manganese treatment first, the new PFAS treatment next, and finally utilizes the existing clearwell for chlorine contact, with finished water pumping into the system, all while keeping the existing treatment online during construction and start up.
-Tata & Howard is currently completing a preliminary design to better estimate costs before completing the final design, permitting, and ultimately construction.
+Tata & Howard is currently designing the facility which is being funded through the MassDEP State Revolving Fund.

 Water Treatment Plant, Amherst, MA